Scrabble (game show): Crossword Round

 Initially, the winner of a backstage coin toss got to start each game.
 When the second Crossword was introduced and the champion was inserted into the first game, his/her opponent started.
+If a champion retired after five days, a backstage coin toss in the first Crossword determined who began the first game.
 The second game used a coin toss to determine who began.

 The contestant with initial control of a word could either try to guess it immediately or draw two numbered tiles from a rack.
 Each tile represented a letter, which was revealed on a screen when the contestant inserted it into a slot at his/her desk.
 Once a contestant had drawn, he/she could only guess after playing at least one of the two letters.

 The number of tiles available for any given word was always two more than the number of letters it contained.
 These tiles represented all of the remaining letters in the word, plus three "stopper" letters that did not belong in it.
 When a contestant played a letter that belonged in the word, it appeared in its proper place.
-Playing a stopper or giving an incorrect guess ended the turn, and the opponent could either guess or draw enough tiles to put a total of two letters in play.
+Hitting a stopper or giving an incorrect guess forfeited control of the word to the opponent, and the opponent could either guess or draw enough tiles to put a total of two letters in play.

 Once all but one letter had been filled in, the contestant in control had to guess.
 A miss gave the opponent a chance to solve the word; if he/she also missed, the last letter was filled in and neither player scored the word.

 For each word after the first, the trailing contestant had initial control.
 If the score was tied, control went to the contestant who had not solved the previous word.

+During the original show format, each match was played to its conclusion.
+A match could begin at any time and resume on the next episode.
+Originally, when this happened a fresh board would always be used when the match resumed.
+This later changed to having the same board in place for an entire match regardless of whether or not it straddled.